thomas-roux/iris_analysis/README.md

 - quartiles
 of the whole sample and of each Iris species.
 In addition, it plots a histogram of all variables for the entire sample.
 It also plots a boxplot of each variable across each Iris species in turn.
 These descriptive statistics can then be used to make an informed decision on normality of data distribution for further inferential statistics.

 The program then displays a scatterplot of all variables to one another for the whole sample, and again for each species in turn.
-Finally, a correlation matrix of each variable for the entire sample, and between each species, is determined.
+Finally, a Pearson correlation matrix of each variable for the entire sample, and between each species, is determined.

 All images created are saved into an **'/images'** subdirectory if the necessary code is active (see above).

+---

 ### Results
 As already mentioned, there are 5 data points for each observation, totalling 750 data points in total for all 150 observations.
 The initial check to show whether any data is missing reveals that all data points are present: